Anna Wickham: Career and strife

 Wickham's first collection, Songs by John Oland, was published in 1911 under the eponymous male pseudonym, and presented a particular focus on the conflict between men and women, depicted in such poems as "Song of the Low-Caste Wife", "Surrender" and "Divorce".
 Other subjects included the ambition to be a writer, a post-Darwin loss of religious faith, and motherhood.
 According to Wickham's autobiographical writings, collected in The Writings of Anna Wickham: Free Woman and Poet, as well as a biography by Jennifer Vaughan Jones, Patrick Hepburn was vehemently opposed to Wickham's writing and prone to tyrannical rages.
 In 1911, he had her committed to a private asylum, on the basis that her belief that she was a poet was evidence of her insanity.
 Wickham remained at the psychiatric hospital for a period of about six weeks.
-According to Jennifer Vaughan Jones, the crisis was specifically precipitated by a poem Wickham had relayed to Hepburn, entitled "Nervous Prostration", which includes the lines:
+According to Jennifer Vaughan Jones, the crisis was specifically precipitated by a poem Wickham had relayed to Hepburn, titled "Nervous Prostration", which includes the lines: